Whitemill Environment Fund

 The fund can be used to fund the entire cost of a project, though the awarding committee may choose to offer part funding.

 Funding is awarded twice a year.
-The closing date for applications is in January and July.
+The closing date for applications is midnight on 31 May 2026.

 Projects must primarily benefit the residents of Elm Parish and Christchurch.